 If you want to learn about commercial real estate, you’ve come to the right place.

 Commercial real estate is a broad industry that can be complicated to understand.
-In this guide, we will give you a big picture overview of commercial real estate, discuss various resources that you will find helpful, and also answer several frequently asked questions about commercial real estate.
-You’ll find everything you need to know.
+In this guide, we will give you a big picture overview of the industry, discuss various resources that you will find helpful, and also answer several frequently asked questions.
+You’ll find everything you need to know to get started.
 Here’s what you’ll learn:

 - What is Commercial Real Estate?